 In parts of seven seasons playing in the professional ranks Mulvey spent time in the organizations of the Mets, Minnesota Twins and Arizona Diamondbacks.
 He reached the Major Leagues with both the Twins and Diamondbacks, logging 10 appearances and starting four games.
 In the minor leagues Mulvey pitched in 143 games with 130 starts and tallied 35 victories while pitching more than 750 innings and striking out 547 batters.

 During his first full season of professional ball in 2007, Mulvey was named a midseason All-Star in the Double-A Eastern League and was also selected to pitch in the Futures Game which takes place during Major League Baseball’s All-Star Weekend.
 He wound up being a 12-game winner for the Binghamton Mets in 2007 and at the end of the year made his Triple-A debut with six scoreless innings of two-hit ball.

 Mulvey became one of the most distinguished pitchers to wear a Villanova uniform and was a two-time All-BIG EAST selection.
 As a sophomore he threw the eighth no-hitter in school history and he finished his collegiate career with 222 strikeouts, the most ever in a three-year span in program history.
-Mulvey ranks third overall among the Wildcats all-time strikeout leaders and is also 10th in innings pitched (244.0).
+Mulvey ranks third overall among the Wildcats all-time strikeout leaders.